Emergence of Compositional Language with Deep Generational Transmission: Results and Analysis

 Because it is implicit, cultural transmission may not actually be occurring; improvements may be from other sources.
 How can we measure cultural transmission?
-We take a simple approach.
-We assume that if two bots `speak the same language' then that language was culturally transmitted.
-There is a combinatorial explosion of possible languages that could refer to all the objects of interest, so if the words that refer to the same object for two agents are the same then they were very likely transmitted from the other agents, rather than suspiciously similar languages emerging from scratch by chance.
+We focus on \abot{}s and take a simple approach.
+We assume that if two \abot{}s `speak the same language' then that language was culturally transmitted.
+There is a combinatorial explosion of possible languages that could refer to all the objects of interest, so if the words that refer to the same object for two agents are the same then they were very likely transmitted from the other agents, rather than similar languages emerging from scratch just by chance.
 This leads to a simple approach: consider pairs of bots and see if they say similar things in the same context.
-If they do, then their shared language was probably transmitted.
+If they do, then their language was likely transmitted.

-More formally, consider the distribution of tokens \abot{}\footnotemark{} $A^i$ might use to describe its object $x_A$ when talking to \qbot{} $Q^k$: $p_{k,i}(m_A^t | x_A)$ or $p_{k,i}$ for short.
+More formally, consider the distribution of tokens \abot{} $A^i$ might use to describe its object $x_A$ when talking to \qbot{} $Q^k$: $p_{k,i}(m_A^t | x_A)$ or $p_{k,i}$ for short.
 We want to know how similar $A^i$'s language is to that of another \abot{} $A^j$.
-We'll start by comparing those two distributions by computing the KL divergence between them and then taking an average over context (\qbot{}s, questions, and objects) to get our pairwise agent language similarity metric $D_{ij}$:
+We'll start by comparing those two distributions by computing the KL divergence between them and then taking an average over context (objects, \qbot{}s, and dialog rounds) to get our pairwise agent language similarity metric $D_{ij}$:

-Taking another average, this time over all pairs of bots, gives our final measure of language similarity reported in \figref{fig:emnlp_lang_dists}.
+Taking another average, this time over all pairs of bots (and also random seeds and cross-val folds), gives our final measure of language similarity reported in \figref{fig:emnlp_lang_dists}.

-This number $D$ should be smaller the more similar language is between bots.
+$D$ is smaller the more similar language is between bots.
 Note that even though $D_{ij}$ is not symmetric (because KL divergence is not), $D$ is symmetric because it averages over both directions of pairs.